Skip to main content

 SPF for each sending domain Includes Hermes IP Authenticates outbound; reduces spam-folder rate

-DKIM selector → public key Generated under Content Checks → DKIM Cryptographic signing of outbound
+DKIM selector → public key Generated under Content Checks → DKIM Settings Cryptographic signing of outbound

 DMARC policy TXT at _dmarc.example.com Defines what receivers do with SPF/DKIM failures